alidcastano/alidcastano.com/content/articles/2017-08-19-CurrentEvents.md

 In fact, I've noticed a general theme in my life: a distaste for current events.
 Along with the news, I stay away from politics, I don't follow sports, and I'm largely out of tune with pop-culture.
 These activies may feel like more sophisticated forms of gossip, but they're still gossip.
 And since I never feel like a better person after going out of my way to partake in them, that's always been a sign for me not to actively seek it out.

 That's not to say that I'm completely uninformed about the world.
-The beauty of it is, that since most people are so entralled with current events, the really important stuff you can't avoid.
+The beauty of it is, since most people are so entralled with current events, the really important stuff you can't avoid.
 So I end up finding out the headlines eventually, just not during my morning coffee.